westerlymerlin/Oxide-XY-Controller/docs/app.md

 def api()
 ```

-API Endpoint for programatic access - needs request data to be posted in a json file
+API Endpoint for programatic access - needs request data to be posted in a json file.
+Contains a check for a
+valid API key.

 <a id="app.showplogs"></a>